FPGA

 - Have a very limited set of standard cells - at the least lookup tables, flip-flops, memories.
 Could include multipliers, memory controllers or other high speed interfaces.

-- No analogue capability
+- No analog capability

 - Slower than an ASIC